cadenceyeung/seg4105_playground/tut01/README.md

 - Explore meme templates online
 - What do the roles entail?
 Can you make a meme out of it?
 - Can you compare two similar roles?
+- What are the different PM roles?
+Project manager?
+Product manager?
+Product owner??